evollhhan/mobxplus/README.md

 # Mobx Plus

 > Use mobx like vuex.
-Still Working on it.
 There are two versions of different usage.
 See branch dev-v1 & dev-v2 for more detail.
 The source code of mobxplus locates @ src/store/MobxPlus.ts

-> This demo is based on typescript + react.
+> Though this project needs further development, you could run demo now.
+This demo is based on typescript + react.

 ## Branch: dev-v1
 ```javascript